Cheapdentalimplants

 Bone grafting as a surgical procedure

-Dental bone graft healing stages: the first few days following surgery
+What are the dental bone graft healing stages? – the first few days following surgery

 Treatment of the wound and oral hygiene

-After the bone grafting surgery, the doctor usually places a gauze pad on the wound that should not be removed for 30-60 minutes.
-If the bleeding has stopped, no further information or actions are needed besides following the instructions discussed in the next section.
+After the bone graft surgery, the treating doctor usually places a gauze bandage on the wound, which should generally be left on the wound for 30 to 60 minutes.
+If the bleeding has stopped, you do not need to expect any further instructions and measures except for adhering to the measures discussed in the next chapter.

 Foreign substances in the mouth